 To capture a homotopy into a computer program, both source X^d and target Y^n must be subsets of real Cartesian spaces of dimensions d and n.
-When d > n we tend to speak of projecting X to Y. When d < n we think of inserting X into Y.9 When d = n, and often as not f_0 is the identity map, then f_1 represents some "rearrangement" of space, and the homotopy f_t is a continuous distortion of space until the rearrangement is complete.10
+When d > n we tend to speak of projecting X to Y. When d < n we think of inserting X into

+Y. The non-standard term insertion collects the notions of embedding (globally 1:1), immersion (locally 1:1), as well as Whitney stably singular, which allows for controlled, non-pathological deviations.
+When d=n, and often as not f_0 is the identity map, then f_1 represents some rearrangement of space, and the homotopy f_t is a continuous distortion of space until the rearrangement is complete.
+Think of the commonly used term warping, although warping is used more generally for all kinds of bending of objects already inserted in space.

 Common examples of insertions (d < n) are discrete sets of points (d = 0) such as particle systems, curves (d = 1), and surfaces (d = 2) in space (n = 3).
 To observe the distortion of space (d = n) we insert lower dimensional marker objects and follow their fate.
 We observe projections from space (d = 3) to a surface (n = 2) either by what appears on the 2-dimensional screen itself, or in terms of pictures affixed to surfaces in space.
-Ray tracing, texture-, and environment mappings should come to mind.
+Ray tracing, texture mapping, and environment mappings should come to mind.